Abnandan/EasyMAF/README.md

 The input data for this app requires 2 files in '.maf.gz' and '.tsv' format.

 Required input files:
-- an MAF file - can be gz compressed.
+- a MAF file - can be gz compressed.
 - an optional but recommended clinical data associated with each sample/Tumor_Sample_Barcode in MAF.
 - an optional copy number data if available.
 Can be GISTIC output or a custom table containing sample names, gene names and copy-number status.